rauhs/klang/README.md

 calls.

-Personally, I wouldn't even want any Klang code to stay in a production app since the logging code of klang isn't too small.
+Personally, I wouldn't even want any Klang code to stay in a production app since the logging code of Klang isn't too small.
 Hence, in production I want to log a subset of messages (such as warn/error/info but *not* trace/debug) to be pushed into a global core.async channel where I can send them to my server (or wherever) in case an error occurs.